 Although WRAS is lucky to have better facilities than most small wildlife rescue organistions, WRAS doesn’t have unlimited funds.
 In a similar way to the NICE deciding on which medication and treatments should be allowed on the NHS, WRAS also has to set a level to which treatment is cost effective without causing a detrimental effect on the long term ability of the charity to treat casualties without closing down.

-The charity will where possible pass casualties to other rescue organisations where, WRAS doesn’t have suitable facilities or are more specialist than WRAS can provide, where the casualties condition is unusual and not something which WRAS’s Veterinary Team are used to dealing with, or where WRAS’s facilities are occupied and unable to take in the individual casualty.
+The charity will where possible pass casualties to other rescue organisations when WRAS doesn’t have suitable facilities to look after the casualty, or where other organisations have more specialist knowledge, experience or facilities than WRAS can provide.
+Also where the casualties condition is unusual and not something which WRAS’s Veterinary Team are used to dealing with, or where WRAS’s facilities are occupied and unable to take in the individual casualty.

 WRAS is not against disable wildlife casualties being kept in captivity, but believes many are done so using inappropriate or over-crowded facilities causing distress, disease and suffering.
 WRAS is not a sanctuary and does not have facilities for keeping disabled or non-releasable casualties in captivity.
 The only exception to this is large enclosed gardens where disabled hedgehogs are placed where they can live “as if wild” and be monitored.
 Only at sanctuaries where suitable facilities and knowledge exists will WRAS pass over disabled or non-releasable casualties to wildlife sanctuaries for them to be kept in care and to live “as if wild”.
 WRAS strongly believes any disabled wildlife must be able to live in conditions which provide the 5 freedoms:

 - Freedom from Hunger and Thirst, by ready access to fresh water and a suitable diet to maintain full health and vigour.